True and false discoveries with independent and sequential e-values: Discovery matrices for independent and sequential e-values

+So far we have discussed the case of independent e-variables $E_k$ (more precisely, we have assumed the $Q$-independence of $(E_k\mid Q\in H_k)$ under any $Q\in\QQQ$).
+Replacing ie-merging functions by se-merging functions, we can assume, instead, that $E_1,\dots,E_K$ are sequential, in the sense of satisfying $\E_Q(E_k\mid E_1,\dots,E_{k-1}) \le 1$ whenever $Q\in H_k$.
+To check that \eqref{eq:test} is indeed an e-test, apply the tower property of conditional expectations: the latter implies that $(E_k)_{k\in I_Q}$ are sequential e-variables under $Q$ whenever $E_1,\dots,E_K$ are.

+In Sections~\ref{sec:simulation} and~\ref{sec:empirical} we will apply Algorithm~\ref{alg:DM} to $K$ independent e-values.
+A typical scenario in which independent e-values arise in $K$ statistical experiments is where there are reasons to believe that there is no or little interference or sample sharing between different experiments.
+The experiments can be conducted at the same time or at different times.

-The validity of Algorithm~\ref{alg:DM} can be demonstrated by the argument in the proof of Theorem~2.1 in \cite{Vovk/Wang:arXiv1912b}.
-It is clear that, in the case of $U_2$, the assumption of independence of $E_1,\dots,E_n$ can be relaxed to the assumption that all covariances $\cov(E_i,E_j)$, $i\ne j$, are nonpositive.
+\begin{remark} It is interesting that, in the case of $U_2$ considered in the following two sections, the assumption of independence between $E_1,\dots,E_K$ can be relaxed in a way different from this paper's assumption that $E_1,\dots,E_K$ are sequential.
+Instead, we can assume that the covariances $\cov(E_i,E_j)$, $i\ne j$, are all nonpositive.
+Indeed, in this case